waydabber/BetterDisplay/README.md

 - https://news.ycombinator.com/item?id=29064234
 - https://news.ycombinator.com/item?id=29469837

+### Privacy

+- Licensing uses a [Paddle](https://www.paddle.com) as backend.
+This also means that the app communicates over the network with Paddle's servers to verify licensing, trial status and facilitate check-out using Paddle's SDK.
+Besides data required for licensing purposes by Paddle's services, no other info is transferred over the network.
+- I decided not to have a marketing list (marketing opt-in) of any kind.
+I also do not build any usage database or collect unique (and not unique) IDs either - besides what Paddle collects and presents on its dashboard for me (to keep track of valid software licenses).
+- Aside from Paddle the only other form of network communication by the app is what is required for the built-in updater to work.
+This  communicates directly with github.com [to download the update metadata](https://github.com/waydabber/BetterDummy/blob/github-pages/docs/appcast.xml) and download the update binary.

 ### Known issues

 Please take a look at the [list of known issues](https://github.com/waydabber/BetterDummy/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3A%22known+issue%22) before using the app or submitting an Issue.